seiwaldm/frontend-project/static/README-template.md

 Users should be able to:

-- Add items to the cart and remove them
-- Increase/decrease the number of items in the cart
-- See an order confirmation modal when they click "Confirm Order"
-- Reset their selections when they click "Start New Order"
+- Distinguish between "unread" and "read" notifications
+- Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page